jeany55/MyAccountant/API/CustomTabs.md

 })
 ```

-Others can use this code as inspiration or add it to their own tab library!

 ## Advanced Usage Warning

-⚠️ **Important**: The `Tab` object passed to your lua expression is the same Tab object used internally by the addon.
+⚠️ The `Tab` object passed to your lua expression is the same Tab object used internally by the addon.
 While this gives you powerful capabilities, it also means you need to be careful:

-- **Do not** call methods that execute side effects beyond date/label configuration (like methods that update LDB data or info frames during expression evaluation)
+- Methods that execute side effects beyond date/label configuration (like methods that update LDB data or info frames during expression evaluation) are available and can be called.
+Be careful or you might end up with unintended behaviour (like an infinite recursive loop!)
-- **Do not** delete or override Tab object fields
+- **Deleting or overriding Tab object fields** may result in unexpected behaviour and break the Addon.
-- **Do not** store references to the Tab object for later use outside your expression

-Stick to the documented methods (primarily `setStartDate()`, `setEndDate()`, `setDateSummaryText()`, `setLabelText()`, and `setLabelColor()`) for safe and predictable behavior.
-Using undocumented or internal methods may cause unexpected side effects or break with future addon updates.
+Stick to the documented methods for safe and predictable behavior.

 ## Additional Resources